-"Because he is bowing to me.
-Don't you see him the beautiful fairy in the gold-tasselled cap?" and Sidney approached a few steps towards the red-edged volume, still with a smile of pleased surprise on his lips.
+"Because he is bowing to me-don't you see him-the beautiful fairy in the gold-tasseled cap!" and Sidney approached a few steps towards the red-edged volume, still with a smile of pleased surprise on his lips.
+Philibert rubbed his eyes very hard, and stared in the same direction, but no fairy appeared to his gaze.